AntirWiki/Antir/content/Taluvhas/Taluvhas.md

 The northern reaches of the continent are lush wetland and forests with frequent rainfall.
 Further south are mountains, steppes, savannahs, and desert.

+# Locations
+[[Manaius]], the arid steppe to the northeast, populated by the nomadic Manaiuud and their famed horses.

 %%Near-permanent autumn because of the King - every other season happening over the course of the three weeks surrounding spring equinox

 Noble court of entirely fae